VianneyMI/monggregate/docs/tutorial/search.md

 )
 ```

-This will search for "space" in movie plots, then return facet counts showing which genres are most common in the results.
+> 🔍 This will search for "space" in movie plots, then return facet counts showing which genres are most common in the results.

-## Complete Search Example
+## 🌟 **Complete Search Example**

 Here's a comprehensive example that combines multiple search features: